Centennial High School (New Mexico): Athletics

 Athletic teams are known as the Hawks, which was chosen by a popular vote of community members.
 The Hawks compete in the New Mexico Activities Association (NMAA) Class 6A - District 3.
 The namesake of the school is due to its opening coinciding with the 100-year anniversary of New Mexico's statehood on January 6, 1912.
 The school colors are the yellow and red of the Flag of New Mexico.

-Through the 2017–18 school year, Centennial has captured five athletic state championships.
+Through the 2023–24 school year, Centennial has captured seven major athletic state championships.